Run Nodinite with Docker Compose (Experimental POC)

 Important

-Docker in this phase is a POC track, not a full production replacement for the standard Windows Server installation.
+Docker Compose in this phase is a POC track, not a full production replacement for the standard Windows Server installation.

 Understanding the Docker Runtime Architecture

 The current runtime model uses containerized Nodinite Core Services with an OAuth 2.0 and OpenID Connect identity provider.
-The reference setup shown below uses Keycloak as a local IDP.

 Example of the current Nodinite Docker runtime topology used for local POC environments.

-Authentication Model in Docker
+Authentication Model in Docker Compose

-Docker deployments do not support Active Directory sign-in in the current experimental implementation.
+Docker Compose deployments do not support Active Directory sign-in in the current experimental implementation.
 Use an OAuth 2.0 compliant IDP with OpenID Connect instead.

 - Required: OAuth 2.x-compliant IDP.